purple-black/Python-Mini-Projects/README.md

 3. Calculator
-   - Calculator that performs addition, subtraction, division and multiplication on two values at a time made using tkinter.
+   - Calculator that performs addition, subtraction, division and multiplication on two values at a time
+   - GUI made using tkinter.